 You’re gonna have enough to worry about on moving day — like, what box goes where and what’s in what box and where’d I put that box that I put the kids inside — do yourself a favour.
 Plan ahead.

-Write yourself an admin list, then double-check you’ve crossed everything off:
+Write yourself a moving house 101 admin list, then double-check you’ve crossed everything off:

 - Organise utilities

 - Get your bond back and pay your bond at the new place

 Simple Trick: For peace of mind, print out a comprehensive admin list to keep with you on moving day.

 Even if you’re an expert in the moving house 101 – or just some guy that’s moved too many times to count – everyone needs help sometimes.
 Especially if you’re trying to move a fridge.